-Students interested in additional teaching experience for future academic careers are encouraged to participate in additional teaching to develop their pedagogical skills.
-This activity must be approved by the thesis mentor and Program Director.
+Students interested in future academic careers may at times wish to participate in additional teaching to develop their pedagogical skills.
+This activity is allowed but it must be approved by the thesis advisor and Program Director.

 G. Requirements for the MS in SSPB